syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### enableCollapseAll `boolean`
 {:#members:enablecollapseall}

-Enables or disables the collapse all records when loading the gantt.
+Enables or disables the collapse all records when loading the Gantt.

 #### Default Value: